Book a Demo

 TOP TIPS ON PREVENTING WASTAGE

-1. Invest in a system that has the ability to show you wastage patterns.
+1. Invest in a kitchen management system that has the ability to show you wastage patterns.

 2. When that system is embedded, use it - effectively.
 Don't let it sit there, make sure you put it to good use - and your business will reap the benefits.

 3. Make it your business to have wastage properly logged by all members of staff.
-Only then can you keep an eye on patters, and also properly plan.
+Only then can you keep an eye on patterns, and also properly plan.

 4. Always try to keep on top of wastage; immediate visibility will help you to plan stock control levels.